-- Know the RBT supervision requirements.
-This might be obvious by now, but supervisors should know the relevant requirements for supervision and stay up to date about requirements changes by reading the BACB Newsletter and periodically reviewing the BACB website and BCaBA and RBT Handbooks. - Become intimately familiar with the BACB's ethics Codes.
-Supervisors should know the Code and the RBT Ethics Code (2.0).
-Not only do you need to follow the Code in your practice and supervision, but you will also need to be an ethical resource and guide for your supervisees.
-Of note, abruptly discontinuing supervision can negatively impact services, so make sure that you have transition plans in place when discontinuing supervision services.
-In particular, the Behavior Analysts as Supervisors and Compliance with BACB Supervision and Coursework Standards sections of the Code are some of the most frequent ethics violations reported to the BACB (see the November 2019 BACB Newsletter for the most recent ethics data).
+- Know the relevant supervision requirements.
+This might be obvious by now, but supervisors should know the relevant requirements for supervision and stay up to date about requirements changes by reading the BACB Newsletter and periodically reviewing the BACB website and BCBA Handbook.
+It's also vital to remember that the BACB reserves the right to contact you to share or request information regarding individuals for whom you are or were the supervisor on record.
+For example, if your RBT or BCaBA supervisee is named in a Notice of Alleged Violation, they must immediately notify you, share all documentation they received from the BACB, and review it with you.
+Then, the BACB may ask you to complete a form acknowledging that you are the individual's supervisor on record. - Become intimately familiar with the BACB's ethics Codes.
+Supervisors should know the Code and, if relevant, the RBT Ethics Code (2.0).
+Not only do you need to follow the Code in your practice and supervision, but you will also need to be an ethical resource and guide for your supervisees/trainees.
+Of note, abruptly discontinuing supervision, especially in the case of ongoing supervision of RBTs and BCaBAs, can negatively impact services, so make sure that you have transition plans in place when discontinuing supervision services.
+See the November 2019 Newsletter on our Newsletters web page for the most recent ethics data.
 So, it is important to review these sections carefully and take them into account when determining how you will provide supervision.
-For instance, when determining how many supervisees you can supervise, consider the number of clients on your caseload, how many hours each supervisee is working, and how much of your time will be dedicated to their supervision, the clients' needs, and the program settings, among others.
-It's also vital to remember that the BACB reserves the right to contact you to share or request information regarding individuals for whom you are or were the supervisor on record.
-For example, if your RBT supervisee is named in a Notice of Alleged Violation, they must immediately notify you, share all documentation they received from the BACB, and review it with you.
-Then, the BACB may ask you to complete a form acknowledging that you are the individual's supervisor on record. - Consider whether you are ready to be a supervisor.
+For instance, when determining how many supervises you can supervise, consider the number of clients on your caseload, how many hours each supervise is working, and how much of your time will be dedicated to their supervision, the clients' needs, and the program settings, among others. - Consider whether you are ready to be a supervisor.
 We highly recommend waiting until after you have ample experiences of your own before you supervise others.
-In addition, consider whether supervision activities will be within your area of defined competence and whether you have the time and ability to supervise RBTs. - Develop your time management and organizational systems.
+In addition, consider whether supervision activities will be within your area of defined competence and whether you have the time and ability to supervise trainees.
+As a reminder, if you are a first-year BCBA who provides supervision to BCBA and BCaBA trainees accruing fieldwork, you must meet with a consulting supervisor each month in which you provide supervision for the remainder of your first year. - Determine whether your trainee is pursuing or maintaining more than one credential.
+If so, you will need to ensure that all requirements are being met and separately documented for each credential that you are overseeing. - Develop your time management and organizational systems.
 Have these systems in place before you start supervision to ensure that you are meeting all relevant requirements.
-For example, you will need a system for keeping your RBT supervisee accounts up to date with the BACB, documenting feedback, and evaluating the effects of your supervision, among other areas.
+For example, you will need a system for keeping your RBT and BCaBA supervisee accounts up to date with the BACB, documenting feedback, and evaluating the effects of your supervision, among other areas.
 In the event of an audit, it is your responsibility to produce the requested documentation.
 For additional guidance, use these optional supervision checklists: